Laatste update: 21 November 2025

 Eli Lilly and Company is to build a new €2.6 billion production facility in Katwijk to increase its drug manufacturing capacity in Europe.
 This new facility, which will be part of the Leiden Bio Science Park, will create 500 manufacturing jobs and 1,500 construction jobs in the Netherlands.
-Lilly’s production in the Netherlands strengthens its global drug supply chain.
+Lilly’s production in the Netherlands strengthens the global drug supply chain.

 Innovative medicines